AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/share-a-whiteboard.md

     ![Export Whiteboard Snapshot Menu](assets/export-whiteboard-snapshot-menu.png "More menu showing the options to export the whiteboard as an image.")

-## Allow learners to edit the whiteboard
+## Allow participants to edit the whiteboard

-You can also enable the learners to draw and interact with the whiteboard during a session.
-Allowing learners to access whiteboards supports collaboration, brainstorming, and active participation.
+You can also allow the participants to draw and interact with the whiteboard during a session.
+Allowing the participants to access whiteboards supports collaboration, brainstorming, and active participation.

 To grant access to edit whiteboards: